Caf Champions League: Saeed Ahmed's own goal saves Rivers United against Al Hilal

 Two first-half goals from Houssine Rahimi and Mahmoud Benhalib were enough to help the Green Eagles dominate the 90 minutes.

-The victory gives Raja confidence for the second leg that will also hold in Morocco
+The victory gives Raja confidence for the second leg that will also take place in Morocco.